Home Viagra

 Fact

-Psychological and emotional disorders, such as anxiety, depression and stress, as well as certain lifestyle choices, such as an unhealthy diet, lack of exercise, drinking in excess and smoking, can cause or exacerbate ED.
+Psychological and emotional disorders, such as anxiety, depression and stress, can cause or exacerbate ED.
+Certain lifestyle choices have an effect as well, such as an unhealthy diet, lack of exercise, drinking in excess and smoking.
 ED can also be a potential side effect when taking certain medications, including those used to treat blood pressure, allergies, depression and ulcers.

-Complications of the condition can result in an unfulfilled sex life, emotional problems, such as depression and anxiety, a loss of intimacy with a partner and/or a strained relationship, and the inability to get a partner pregnant.
+Complications of the condition can result in an unfulfilled sex life, emotional problems — such as depression and anxiety — a loss of intimacy with a partner, a strained relationship and the inability to get a partner pregnant.

 Administration and Dosages of Viagra

-Viagra is taken by mouth as prescribed and as needed for erectile dysfunction (ED).
+Patients take Viagra by mouth as prescribed and as needed for erectile dysfunction (ED).
 Modern online services make it easy for individuals to obtain prescriptions and buy Viagra or other erectile dysfunction medications online.
-Viagra should not be taken more than once a day, or more than once every 24 hours.
-It is supplied as a blue, film-coated, rounded-diamond-shaped tablet.
+Individuals should not take Viagra more than once a day, or more than once every 24 hours.
+Pfizer supplies Viagra as a blue, film-coated, rounded-diamond-shaped tablet.
 It comes in three different strengths, including 25, 50 and 100 milligrams.

 Recommended Dosage